bhanukhetharpal/AdmitKard_Assignment/README.md

 The application will display the top 5 co-occurring words and the top 5 occurring words from the uploaded text.
 It will also display a word frequency table with a filter option to search words, in a separate tab.

-Example
-Here's an example of how to use the Text Analyzer:

-Upload a text file containing text content.
-The tool will process the file and display the results, including word frequencies and the top 5 co-occurring and occurring words.

-Acknowledgments
+**Acknowledgments**

-This project uses React for the front-end interface.
+- This project uses React for the front-end interface.
-It is built with Node.js for the back-end functionality.
+- It is built with Node.js for the back-end functionality.
-Bootstrap and React-Bootstrap are used for the user interface components.
-Due to limited time, we have maintained a straightforward user interface.
+- Bootstrap and React-Bootstrap are used for the user interface components.
+- Due to limited time, a straightforward user interface is maintained.